-The Turkish tax system, which is known as GIB, is responsible for defining the country’s existing electronic invoicing framework.
+The Turkish tax system, which is known as GIB, is responsible for defining the national framework for e-invoicing in Turkey.
 This does not only include how invoices are sent and received, but it also relates to their storage as well.
 For some companies, adopting this electronic billing system is not compulsory – they can do so, but they are not required to.
 For others, though, e-invoicing is mandatory.
 This is the case for products that are subject to special taxes, for instance, light beverages, tobacco and alcohol, as well as those operating in the hydrocarbon sector.
 Another requirement under the current legislation is that legal books are delivered in an electronic format if a company sends out e-invoices.

 Some of the important e-invoicing rules that need to be followed